nlohmann/json/README.md

 #### To/from strings

-You can create an object (deserialization) by appending `_json` to a string literal:
+You can create a JSON value (deserialization) by appending `_json` to a string literal:

 ```cpp
 // create object from string literal